How to Prepare for United States Postal Service (USPS) 955 Exam?

 The Interview part of the USPS 955 exam, also called the Personal Characteristics & Experience Inventory contains 120 personality questions.

-The other two parts, Multicraft and Spatial Reasoning, have a total of 60 questions.
+The other two sections, Multicraft and Spatial Reasoning have a total of 60 questions.

 How Long Is the USPS 955 Exam?

-The USPS 955 exam has three parts, but only the Interview (Personal Characteristics & Experience Inventory) can be done online, from home.
+The USPS 955 exam has three parts, but only the Interview (Personal Characteristics & Experience Inventory) can be done online.
 You will have 75 minutes to finish the Inventory.

 The Multicraft and the Spatial Reasoning parts will be conducted in testing facilities, and candidates have 1 hour to complete them.